-Public Relations Assistant (Sports League/Association): Most teams, leagues, sports merchandise manufacturers, and sports marketing firms have a PR department, because public relations is a big part of sports marketing.
+Public Relations Assistant (Sports League/Association): Most teams, leagues, sports merchandise manufacturers, and sports marketing firms have a PR department, becausepublic relations is a big part of sports marketing.
 For a sporting event to be successful, it must receive media attention, which is often generated through public relations.
 PR assistants work with the department head to draft press releases and pitch stories to the media.
 PR assistants for pro teams may help direct activities in the press box on game night.
-PR assistants at sports marketing firms keep track of news coverage clients and assemble clipping reports.
+PR assistants at sports marketing firms keep track of news coverageof clients and assemble clipping reports.

-What Sports Marketing resources are available?
+What are the available Sports Marketing resources?

-Sports Management Sports Business JournalWomen Sports Jobs Athlete Network Teamwork OnlineSports Careers Work in Sports Jobs in Sports
+- Sports Management Sports Business Journal

+- Women Sports Jobs Athlete Network

+- Teamwork OnlineSports Careers

+- Work in Sports

+- Jobs in Sports

-UNIT - II SPORTS MANAGEMENT
+UNIT II

-Meaning and definition of leadership
+Meaning and definition of leadership: